 ISO Guide 28, Conformity assessment – Guidance on a third-party certification system for products

-ISO Guide 53, Conformity assessment – Guidance on the use of an organization's quality management system in product certification
+ISO/IEC Guide 53, Conformity assessment – Guidance on the use of an organization's quality management system in product certification

+Operational Document IECEx OD 316-2 –

+IECEx Certified Service Facilities Scheme – Part 2: Selection of Ex equipment and design of Ex installations

 Assessment procedures for IECEx acceptance of Candidate Certification Bodies (ExCBs) for the purpose of issuing IECEx Certificates to Ex Service Facilities providing selection of Ex equipment and design of Ex installations related services

-Section 1 – Initial assessment and re-assessment of ECB
+Section 1 – Initial assessment and re-assessment of ExCBs

 This Section is to be applied for the initial assessment of ExCBs prior to their acceptance in the IECEx Scheme and re-assessment of existing ExCBs.

-The term Lead Assessor, as used throughout this document, shall mean the IECEx Assessment Team Leader appointed by the ExMC Secretary and endorsed by ExMC.
+The term Lead Assessor, as used throughout this document, shall mean the IECEx Assessment Team Leader appointed by the IECEx Secretariat and endorsed by ExMC.

-This Section does not apply to ExCBs already accepted in the IECEx Scheme.
+This Section does not apply to ExCBs already accepted in the IECEx Certified Equipment Scheme.
 Refer to Section 3.

 The ExCB shall use application forms that include a statement by which the applicant declares any previous or existing applications made to other ExCBs.

-Steps 1 to 4 are applicable to new applications.